 In House Versus Outsourcing

-As you discovered in Parts 1 and 2, a digital transformation isn’t a DIY project and you aren’t going to go it alone.
+As you discovered in Parts 1 and 2, a digital transformation in manufacturing, retail, healthcare, or any other industry, isn’t a DIY project and you aren’t going to go it alone.
 You’ll need a host of different talents and technical skill sets.
 Some of these will already reside in your company but for others, you may need to outsource.
 Outsourcing isn’t a dirty word.
 In fact, an entire industry of digital transformation agencies has arisen to help companies that don’t feel they can successfully pull off a digital transformation in-house.

 The reality is most companies don’t have all the digital talent they need in-house to pull off a successful digital transformation.
 According to a 2017 survey conducted by Capgemini and LinkedIn, 51% of employers identified an absence of hard digital skills in their organization and 59% recognized a lack of soft digital skills among their employees.
 Outsourcing makes sense, but what do you outsource and what stays in-house as a result of the transformation?